-Blue Elephant Daycare Supervision of Students and Volunteers Policy - July 2020: (No placement students and volunteers will be accepted during COVID-19)
+Blue Elephant Daycare Supervision of Students and Volunteers Policy

 Date Policy and Procedures Established: August 2011 Date Policy and Procedures Updated: August 2017, February 2019 Purpose

 Blue Elephant Daycare welcomes both placement students and volunteers into the various programs offered in our child care program.
 We believe it is a valuable part in gaining experience in a child care environment.
 Volunteers and students also play an important role in supporting staff in the daily operation of child care programs.